vdaas/vald/docs/contributing/coding-style.md

 In Vald, we use parallel test to accelerate the execution of tests by default.
 There are two layers of enabling parallel test.

 1. Parallel for the test function
-2. Parallel for the sub-tests in test function
+2. Parallel for the subtests in test function

 The generated test case will enable these two parallel mode by default.
 It is implemented by: